m-darwall/linkling/README.md

 # linkling

-A word game about chaining together words
+A word game about chaining together words to unlock endings.
+You can play it [here](https://m-darwall.github.io/linkling).